NikolayOskin/sql-dumper/readme.md

 # | | | | |
   0 0 * * * /backup/aws-dumper -config=/path/to/the/config.json >> /dev/null 2>&1
 ```
+You must set your "-config" flag with the absolute path to your config file,
+otherwise you will get `open ./config.json: no such file or directory` error.

 Instead of `/dev/null` you can set your log file location.
 ```